After a night of red and blue mirages, TV anchors and pundits push back on Trump’s false claim of election victory

 Former senator Rick Santorum (R-Pa.), now a Trump-friendly commentator on CNN, said he was “very distressed by what I just heard the president say.”

-The conversation on broadcast and cable news after Trump’s speech mirrored the reaction from the Biden campaign which called Trump’s comments “outrageous” and “unprecedented.”
+The conversation on broadcast and cable news after Trump’s speech mirrored the reaction from the Biden campaign, which called Trump’s comments “outrageous” and “unprecedented.”

 The TV commentary brought a dose of blunt certainty to what had seemed like a night of false starts and blue and red mirages.